What Are Walk Boards?

 Construction Sites

 This is the most common use.
 Workers use walk board between scaffold frames.
-They need a stable, slip-resistant surface for safety.
+They need a stable, anti-slip surface for safety.
 Boards must handle heavy foot traffic, tools, and materials.

 Industrial Maintenance